hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 Opinionated Software is a software product that believes a certain way of approaching a business process is inherently better and provides software crafted around that approach.
 ```
-Namely, following its opinion make our life easier and requires less efforts.
+Namely, following its opinion makes our life easier and requires less efforts.
 For more information and tutorials please refer to this [Maven Tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
-The output of the build process is a set of "JAR" files (i.e., a JAVA library) that are stored in your local ``~/.m2`` repository for later use.
+The output of the build process is a set of "JAR" files (i.e., JAVA library) that are stored in your local ``~/.m2`` repository for later use.

 {% highlight bash %}
 $ cd microservices/